meshcloud/meshcloud-docs/docs/meshstack.billing.md

 title: Metering and Billing
 ---

 Pay-per-use is a core principle of cloud computing.
-Thus, meshStack includes sophisticated metering & billing capabilities to help developers, platform operators and controllers monitor resource consumption for their Multi-Cloud setup managed by meshStack.
+Thus, meshStack includes sophisticated metering & billing capabilities to help developers, platform operators and controllers monitor resource consumption for their multi-cloud setup managed by meshStack.

 The figure below outlines the principal components of the multi-cloud metering process in meshStack: